AuSjukwa/ab-hoc/README.md

 ## Quick Features

 - A simple way to handle A/B tests in your app
 - Easily add and remove A/B tests
+- Easily toggle show and hide component
 - Support reactive A/B signs